giloushaker/nr-templates/README.md

 ```

 # Common
-All elements have these fields/values:
+All elements within a list have these fields/values:
-`first`: Indicates if this is the first element in a list
 `last`: Indicates if this is the last element in a list
-`odd`: Indicates if this is an odd element in a list
-`even`: Indicates if this is an even element in a list
 `length`: The length of the containing list
 `index`: The (zero-based) position of the element in its containing list